 Fittings in Seven Materials

-Choose polyethylene, polypropylene, PVDF, nylon, acetal, PFA, or brass.
+Choose from polyethylene, polypropylene, PVDF, nylon, acetal, PFA, or brass.
 Fitting types include barbed, push-to-connect, cam and groove, and compression in styles such as wyes, tees, crosses, elbows, adapters, straight connectors, reducers and more.
-Plastic and metal clamps are stocked to mate with tubing in various plastics and rubber.
+Plastic and metal clamps are stocked to mate with tubing of various plastics and rubber.
 NewAge offers quick turnaround on custom assemblies.

 A Comparison of Fittings

 “A Comparison of Fittings” focuses on barbed fittings, push-to-connect fittings, compression fittings and cam operated couplings.
 It details how each works with tubing to ensure a good seal for proper fluid or air transfer.
 For instance, the report’s Barbed Fittings section notes that in order to obtain a proper seal, the O.D. (outer diameter) of the barbed area on the fitting must be slightly larger than the I.D. (inner diameter) of the tubing.
 The Push-To-Connect Fittings section offers tips such as making sure that the tubing used does not have exterior scratches, as this could compromise the seal.

 Determining what plastic tubing is best for an application can be challenging.
 This paper includes topics such as ingredients, temperatures and pressure needs to assist engineers with material and style selection.
 It aims to help avoid the downtime, added costs and frustration involved when the wrong product is ordered.

 NewAge Industries Publishes Building a Sustainable Future, a New Report that Explains the Many Steps Taken by the Manufacturer to Support Sustainability